dmbdesignpdx/grouped-svg-sprite/index.md

 ...
 ```

-Then, create `xlink:href` attributes that share the same link that the HTML file has:
+Then, create `xlink:href` attributes that will share the same link that the icon in the HTML file has:

 ```xml
 ...